Alain Delon as Tom Ripley, charming American con artist and sophisticated sociopath

 Tom’s white cotton pique shirt has a soft, one-piece spread collar worn open at the neck with a plain button-up front and rounded cuffs that each close with a button.

-Tom wears a black leather belt that coordinates with his black leather loafers, worn sans socks.
+Tom wears a black leather belt that coordinates with his black leather Venetian loafers, worn sans socks as usual.

 Despite assuming Philippe Greenleaf’s identity and much of his clothing, Tom Ripley sticks with the same wristwatch he’s been wearing since the beginning, a plain steel timepiece with a round silver dial on a dull dark navy strap.